-Join Todd Kopriva for an in-depth discussion in this video Lowering resolution for previews, part of Optimizing Performance with After Effects and Premiere Pro.
+Join Todd Kopriva for an in-depth discussion in this video Lowering resolution for previews, part of After Effects and Premiere Pro: Optimizing Performance (2011).

 If you ever find that you're not getting smooth playback within Premier pro, consider setting your playback resolution to something other than full.
 I'll show you how to do that.
 With the mouse pointer over the program monitor, press the Accent key to expand the panel to fill the entire monitor.
 Now, from the panel menu, which is up here, click, Choose Playback Resolution, and set to 1/4.
 So now, when I hit Play, we see a very blocky 1/4 resolution playback.
 When I hit Pause, we go back to Full Resolution.